michellewongi/Music-Video/README.md

 Users should be able to:

-- Play the music player
+- Play the animation
-- Edit the To-Do List
-- View the current time
+- Audio

 ### Screenshot